The Constant (Story of the Year album): Release

 In November and December 2009, the band went on a US tour with the Devil Wears Prada, All That Remains and Haste the Day.
 "To the Burial" was posted on the band's Myspace profile on December 7, 2009.
 On December 10, Russell and Phillips premiered "I'm Alive" from the album on the Point radio station.
 The band released "I'm Alive" as a single on January 1, 2010.
 On January 6, 2010, The Constant was announced for release the following month; alongside this, its artwork and track listing were posted online.
 "I'm Alive" was released to alternative radio on February 2.
 The Constant was made available for streaming on Myspace on February 10, 2010, before it was released on February 16, 2010 through Epitaph Records.
-In was promoted with a tour of the Southern US states in March and April 2010; the trek included an appearance at the Extreme Thing festival.
+It was promoted with a tour of the Southern US states in March and April 2010; the trek included an appearance at the Extreme Thing festival.

-On August 9, 2010, the band announced that the next single off the record will be "The Dream Is Over".
-In late September and early October 2011, the band toured Australia as part of the Soundwave Counter-Revolution festival.
+On August 9, 2010, the band announced that the third and final single off the record will be "The Dream Is Over".
+In late September and October 2011, the band toured Australia as part of the Soundwave Counter-Revolution festival.